 A U.S. missile strike on Syria could trigger an explosive chain reaction involving from Syria or its allies like Hezbollah and Iran, and the blowback could hit U.S. targets or Israel, experts told ABCNews.com.

-Or Syria might simply stop using chemical weapons and there is no retaliation at all.
+Or Syria might simply stop using chemical weapons and there could be no retaliation at all.